Mews Glossary for Open API users

 Item could be a [Product Item](#ProductItem), [Order](#Order) Item, [Payment](#Payment) Item or [Accounting Item](#AccountingItem).

-Length of Stay
+## Length of Stay <a href="#lengthofstay" id="lengthofstay"></a>

 The period of a [Customer](#Customer)'s stay-over, expressed usually in number of nights.

-Mapping Table
+## Mapping Table <a href="#mappingtable" id="mappingtable"></a>

 Mapping Tables are used to map relationships between [Space Categories](#SpaceCategory), [Rates](#Rate), [Products](#Product) and [Companies](#Company), using abbreviated codes for the respective entities.
 For example, in the Channel Manager API, 'product mappings' map [Rate Plan](#RatePlan) codes such as "NR" to [Product](#Product) codes such as "AUR".

 Marketplace is the app store for Mews integration partners that Mews customers are able to see within their Mews account and from where they can purchase compatible products and services.
-Learn how to connect and disconnect integrations available in the Mews Marketplacearrow-up-right.
+Learn [how to connect and disconnect integrations available in the Mews Marketplace](https://help.mews.com/s/article/connect-and-disconnect-integrations?language=en_US\&Language=en_US).

 The meaning of the term Message may depend on context, but generally it refers to customer messages (i.e. guest messages) within **Mews Operations**.
 The Mews [Connector API](#ConnectorAPI) permits API clients to integrate with the Mews customer messaging system and thus send and receive such messages.

-Message Thread
+## Message Thread <a href="#messagethread" id="messagethread"></a>

 Message threads are conversations initiated by a customer (i.e. a guest), within the customer messaging system of **Mews Operations**.
 A message thread consists of one or more [Messages](#Message).